karlhorky/gray/README.md

 ----

 * background-size: cover, background-size: contain
-* fix title layout on demo page on small screens
 * feature detection for SVG filters instead of client detection
 * better JavaScript templating for SVG
 * support for transitioning back to color